andriikushch/CarND-Advanced-Lane-Lines/README.md

 #### 7. Mask transformed image

-Here apply mask from previous step to the "bird view".
+Here apply the mask from the previous step to the "bird view".

 | Bird view | Erode and dilate | Masked bird view |
 |---|---|---|
 | ![alt text][transformed_image]  | ![alt text][dilate]  | ![alt text][masked_transformed_image]  |

-#### 8. Using color filter to find a lanes
+#### 8. Using the color filter to find lines

-Convert image to HSV and use a color information to find a lines on the masked "bird view".
+Convert image to HSV and use color information to find lines on the masked "bird view".

 | Masked bird view | Filtered image |
 |---|---|